Orca: Mammals and birds

 Orcas also prey on larger species such as sperm whales, grey whales, humpback whales and minke whales.
-On three separate occasions in 2019 orcas were recorded to have killed blue whales off the south coast of Western Australia, including an estimated 18–22 m individual.
+On three occasions in 2019, orcas were recorded to have killed blue whales off the south coast of Western Australia; among them was an individual measuring 18–22 m.
 Large whales require much effort and coordination to kill and orcas often target calves.
 A hunt begins with a chase followed by a violent attack on the exhausted prey.
 Large whales often show signs of orca attack via tooth rake marks.
 Pods of female sperm whales sometimes protect themselves by forming a protective circle around their calves with their flukes facing outwards, using them to repel the attackers.
 There is also evidence that humpback whales will defend against or mob orcas who are attacking either humpback calves or juveniles as well as members of other species.

 Prior to the advent of industrial whaling, great whales may have been the major food source for orcas.
 The introduction of modern whaling techniques may have aided orcas by the sound of exploding harpoons indicating the availability of prey to scavenge, and compressed air inflation of whale carcasses causing them to float, thus exposing them to scavenging.
 However, the devastation of great whale populations by unfettered whaling has possibly reduced their availability for orcas, and caused them to expand their consumption of smaller marine mammals, thus contributing to the decline of these as well.